ScottPiersall/PythonCourseNotebooks/README.md

 # PythonCourseNotebooks
-A collections of Jupyter Notebooks from the Python Course I Teach
+A collection of Jupyter Notebooks from the Python Course I Teach